alexadamsportfolio/single-body-automaton/the-math-behind-it.md

 Progress has been slow, largely due to having little time between my numerous academic, extracurricular, vocational, and social obligations; I hope that I will have more opportunities to pursue my research after I graduate from high school.
 With regards to the single-body-automaton/fish.py project, I am interested in applying the tools of harmonic analysis to decompose the body's trajectory (since complex exponentials have been so ubiquitous thus far), as well as formulating alternative scalar fields whose transformations do not occur instantaneously across the entire space, but which experience some form of causal retardation - that is, locality.
 I am also curious about identifying a pseudo-Riemannian manifold on which the trajectory of the body is a geodesic, for reasons that will be motivated in the next paragraph.

 Though our equations have been nice and rigorous, it would be nice to visualize what sort of phenomena arise from them; this is why I created the fish.py program.
 And sure enough, fish.py reveals an orbit of varying precession and eccentricity very reminiscent of an orbital trajectory on the Kerr metric induced by a rotating black hole, suggesting a connection (no pun intended) to differential geometry; this isn’t too far-fetched, since the mutual interaction between the body and the scalar field determining its trajectory is greatly analogous to the correspondence between the stress-energy tensor and spacetime curvature.
-Thus, automata theory may provide an illuminating perspective on physics concerning curved fields such as general relativity, Berry curvature, and quantum gravity.

 Here is the output of the automaton: